Northland

 Ocean Beach Walk: 9 km, 3 hr (map 22)

 Walk north along the beach.
-The dunes are a wildlife sanctuary, so avoid entering here.
+You first have to climb up sand on the side of a promontory to get to the next beach.
+There is a short bit of track at the top to the leftthat leads to a spot that makes it easier to get down the other side.
+The dunes along the beach are a wildlife sanctuary, so avoid entering here.
 No dogs are allowed due to nesting birds.
 It would be best to walk at low tide so you don’t need to go near the dunes.
 Check the NIWA tide tables.

 • Jaggers camp – Camp for koha/donation.
-Look out for orange marker on Ocean Beach south of Kauri Mountain.
-Located about 400m inland at about map grid 6036 N. Please call ahead to book.
+Look out for sign on the top of a dune after a section with vehicle tracks down to the beach.
+It has the faded word ‘Camp’ and a TA sign on it.
+It is located about 400m inland at about map grid 6036 N. Please call ahead to book.
 Water, toilets, showers (cold), camping, caravan, cabin.
 09 434 0747 or 021 243 1347.
 You may need to have cash to pay the small charge.
 (Confirmed correct Oct 2022)

-Near the end of Ocean Beach is a stream/occasional estuary that changes shape a lot – check it before attempting to cross.
-Sometimes if the tide is high you’re best to wait for it to drop a little.
-After crossing, find some clay steps up to the gravel Kauri Mountain Rd.
-Leave the gate at the edge of farmland as you find it.
+Near the end of Ocean Beach is a stream/occasional estuary that changes shape a lot.
+Sometimes if the tide is high you’re best to wait for it to drop a little before crossing.
+On the other side find some clay steps up to the gravel Kauri Mountain Rd.
+Leave the gate at the edge of farmland as you find it and follow the road uphill to the right.
 At the top by a carpark turn right onto the Kauri Mountain Track.

 From the Kauri Mountain trig descend down the other side to a long driveway that passes private homes.
 Use the stiles and leave gates open or closed as you find them.

 The drive exits at a point where Harambee Rd and Te Whara Way meet.
-Turn left into Harambee, then right into Taiharuru Rd.
-As you go uphill from the point where it meets the water’s edge a driveway goes off at left.
-Stick to the route down here.
+Turn hard left into Harambee, then right at the bottom of the hill into Taiharuru Rd.
+After a mangrove-filled inlet you go uphill and on the crest of this hill opposite house number 504 is a driveway off at left.
+Stick to the route along here that follows a fence line down to a signposted start point for crossing the estuary.

 • Tidesong B&B – Beasley Rd, Taiharuru.
 B&B accommodation (discount to TA walkers), plus camp ground with tent sites, hot shower and a cabin ($15 pp).
 They also can provide fresh fruit and vegetables, meals and dinghy rides across the estuary, as well as advice and transport.
 09 436 1959.

 • Treasure Island campground – Mahanga Rd, Pataua South, about 500m east of the trail at Pataua.
 09 436 2390.
+Discount for TA walkers.
 Not usually open in winter months, and the basic supply shop is only open for 6 weeks over the peak summer period.
+This does not seem to be a highly popular campground and you may find no-one around (neither campers nor management).
+Note that the showers in the two story toilet/shower and kitchen block require a 50c piece to yield hot water.

 • Ra Puawai B&B – 27 Mahanga Rd, Pataua South, before you get to Treasure Island campground.
 A genuine Kiwi 60’s bach on the beach.
 Large deck for relaxing and taking in the stunning views.
 Three bedrooms, sleeping 4.
 Full kitchen including coffee machine, coffee and basic supplies.
 Wifi, spa, kayaks, paddle boards, and dinghy.
 On Airbnb and expensive, but a discount can be made to TA walkers who make a phone booking.
 021 115 4969, ldprendiville@gmail.com (Confirmed correct Oct 2022).